aligent/cdk-eventbridge-role/README.md

-# Serverless deploy bootstrap stack
+# EventBridge user bootstrap stack

 ## Introduction
 This repository contains a stack which can be deployed into an AWS account to provide an IAM user for submitting events to [AWS EventBridge](https://aws.amazon.com/eventbridge/).